thomaswmanion/discourse-disable-rate-limit/README.md

 # Discourse - Disable Rate Limits
-This is a short plugin that should set all API rate limits to infinity within Discourse, effectively disabling them.
+This is a short plugin that should set all API rate limits to a large number within Discourse, effectively disabling them.